codewithhades/codewithhades/README.md

 ...and I welcome you to my GitHub's corner!

-:confounded: As a Java developer I have faced many problems that required help and I always say that snippets of code without context is not the way of showing how it is done!
+:confounded: As a Java developer I have faced many problems that required research and many times all I could find were snippets of code without any context or documentation

-:rocket: Here you will find specific, documented and fully working examples of the most common Java frameworks, such as
+:rocket: This is why I bring you specific, documented and fully working examples of the most common Java frameworks, such as

 * [Spring Boot](https://github.com/codewithhades/spring-boot)
 * Quarkus